Favorite Buys of 2024

 You can shop everything I used to make these boxes on Amazon HERE or using the widget below.
 The only thing I purchased elsewhere were the name decals from Etsy.
 She has tons of font and color options.
 I ordered the 2.5” size for the front of each box.

-I couldn’t find these exact file boxes in anything but a four pack, but just search for stackable letter/legal file boxes if you don’t need as many.
+The file boxes sell out occasionally, but you can just search for stackable letter/legal file boxes on Amazon or at an office store.
 Each box took me about an hour to put together, mostly because I used my label maker instead of the file label stickers (we don’t have a printer – if you do, this will go much quicker!).
 Little bit of a tedious project on the front end, but this will set us up for ease and success going forward.

 WHAT TO KEEP: Paring down these kinds of things is harder for me than paring down my own keepsakes.
 There’s a painted handprint for every holiday, things they colored, precious papers with their name in giant, carefully drawn letters.
 To each their own, but during these MDO/preschool years, I’m trying to keep 3-4 handprint things, 3-4 things they wrote/colored, and 3-4 other crafts per year.